 WHAT IS AN ONLINE FINANCE DEGREE?

-With modern technology come new and exciting ways to think about financial matters.
-If you have an interest in managing money or advising others, a finance degree may be useful.
-It can help you learn the tools and skills you will need to enter and excel in the field of finance. i
+With modern tech comes new and exciting ways to think about financial matters.
+If you have an interest in how to manage money or advise others, a finance degree may be useful.
+It can help you learn the tools and skills you will need to enter and excel in the field of finance.

 Depending on what you major in, you might pursue a career as a financial analyst in a large firm.
-This would involve looking at the bottom line and predicting profits.
-To give you an idea, those who pursue a career as financial analysts might earn an annual salary of $84,000. ii
+This would involve how to look at the bottom line and how to predict profits.
+To give you an idea, those who pursue a career as financial analysts might earn an annual salary of $84,000.

-Other avenues may take you into fast-paced careers where you might manage finances.
+Other paths may take you into fast paced careers where you might manage finances.
 Or into investment banking and private wealth firms.
 There are also careers in asset management, investments and equity research.

 Bachelor of Science in Finance

-This program covers the basics of how corporations, individuals, governments and not for profit entities manage cash flow and resources
+A B.S. in Finance covers the basics of how corporations, individuals, governments and not for profit entities manage cash flow and resources.